VALUES - WHO IS TO BLAME?

 I have friends who belong to the Society for Creative Anacronisms (SCA) in some sort of nostalgia for the past where they play roles of the Middle Ages.
 I notice they play kings, earls, dukes, knights, and lords and not peasants serfs.
 It's easy to be nostalgic about the good parts of the past.
 While there may be a few naive members who are genuinely nostalgic, I figure SCA members are well aware they're playing roles of the best part of a time that mostly wasn't good to live in.

 Capitalism is more than laissez-faire, leave-people-alone, no-government anarchy.
 Capitalism is extending private property from physical objects to ownership of enterprise.
-A company is an activity that produces something or gives a service, is a giant leap forward in economic productivity.
+A company is an activity that produces something or gives a service, a giant leap forward in economic productivity.
 Being able to own and to sell such a corporate entity is the fundamental foundation of the American Dream.

 Historically there have been three major economic foundations, fuedalism, capitalism, and socialism, at least in the last millennium.
 It says here, "Feudalism is a postmedieval construct developed to describe a system of devolved political, military, social, and economic power and control from a king or lord to a vassal in the Middle Ages."
 Mel Brooks had a line "It's good to be the King," but it really wasn't that good, and it really sucked to be in the bottom 90% back then.
 People could own what they could control either by force or because nobody else wanted it.
 My main point is peasants didn't have much because they couldn't control much.
 What control lords and royalty didn't have often rested in the hands of the clergy.
 I'm hardly nostalgic for the good old days of the Thirteenth Century in western Europe.